EtiennePerot/safe-code-execution/docs/setup.md

 **This will remove all security measures** from the Open WebUI container.
 From a security perspective, this is roughly equivalent to running the Open WebUI server as root outside of a container on the host machine.
 However, **code running as part of this code execution function/tool will still run in a secure gVisor sandbox** and cannot impact the host or the Open WebUI container.

 This is adequate for single-user setups not exposed to the outside Internet, while still providing strong security against LLMs generating malicious code.
 However, if you are running a multi-user setup, or if you do not fully trust Open WebUI's code, or the Open WebUI server's HTTP port is exposed to the outside Internet, you may want to harden it further.
-If so, **don't** set the `privileged` setting, and read on to the hard way instead.
+If so, **don't** set the `privileged` setting, and read on to "the hard way" instead.

 </details>